 Frequently Asked Questions

 VNSNY CHOICE Total (HMO D-SNP) members often ask these questions about benefits and services.
-If you don’t see an answer to a question you have here, please call Member Services.
+If you don’t see an answer to a question you have here, please call us.
 We’re here to help!

-To protect your privacy, Member Services will always ask you to provide three pieces of information to identify yourself.
+To protect your privacy, we will always ask you to provide three pieces of information to identify yourself.
 You can use any three of the following: